 Recently, I installed the SQL Server Management Studio 18 (SSMS) and after just one use, it didn't want to start anymore.
-The SQL Server Management Studio stopped loading after splash screen showing up for a brief moment and no messages appeared to show me what was wrong, except for Windows playing the default beep sound notifying me of a problem.
+The SQL Server Management Studio stopped loading after the splash screen showing up for a brief moment and no messages appeared to show me what was wrong, except for Windows playing the default beep sound notifying me of a problem.
 In this article, I will show you how I solved this issue.

 First, I assumed, the SSMS 18 didn't want to open due to another process running, but looking at the Task Manager, there was none.
-Next, I tried using repair option which is shown next.
+Next, I tried using the repair option which is shown next.

 Using Repair option